 I. CPUs with Integrated Graphics

-The first and the most important component for a PC build like this is the CPU.
+The CPU is the first and most important component for a PC build like this.

 Unlike with other builds where you look at only the single-core and multi-core CPU performance with little to no regard for how the iGPU performs, for this build, you have to look at the iGPU performance of the CPU as well.

-Since you will not be investing in a discrete graphics card, knowing how the integrated graphic card performs is crucial for building the right gaming desktop PC here.
+Since you will not be investing in a discrete graphics card, knowing how the integrated graphics card performs is crucial for building the right gaming desktop PC here.

 Understanding the CPU Models with iGPU

-Both Intel and AMD have a plethora of CPU models with an integrated graphics card.
+Both Intel and AMD have numerous CPU models with integrated graphics cards.

 Intel CPUs with iGPU

-Some of the popular integrated Intel GPUs include Intel UHD 630 found in 8th-10th Gen processors and Intel UHD 750 found on the newer 11th Gen processors.
+Some popular integrated Intel GPUs include Intel UHD 630, found in 8th-10th Gen processors, and Intel UHD 750, found on the newer 11th Gen processors.

 AMD CPUs with iGPU

-Unlike with Intel, only a select few CPUs from AMD offer an integrated graphics card.
-These are popularly known as APUs, short for accelerated processing unit.
-Accelerated processing units are basically AMD CPU with a Vega graphics card built in.
+Unlike Intel, only a select few CPUs from AMD offer an integrated graphics card.
+These are popularly known as APUs, short for accelerated processing units.
+Accelerated processing units are AMD CPUs with a Vega graphics card.

-It is common knowledge that the AMD APUs perform better than Intel CPUs as far as graphics processing is concerned.
+It is common knowledge that AMD APUs perform better than Intel CPUs regarding graphics processing.

-Therefore, if you are building an economical gaming PC without a graphics card, we recommend that you go for AMD APUs.
+Therefore, I recommend using AMD APUs if you are building an economical gaming PC without a graphics card.

 You will learn more about their prowess in the benchmarks below.